zackdn/readwise-workflowy-integration/README.md

 The contents of this file can be run directly in your browser console and it will import all of your Readwise highlights by book and import them into whatever WF node you have open at the time.

-**IMPORTANT!** Make sure to replace the "XXX" where you see let ACCESS_TOKEN = "XXX" with your own Readwise access token (found here: https://readwise.io/access_token).

 # Features

 - **Bulk Import**